Additional menu

 • Certified Exit Planning Advisor (CEPA)

 To begin your search for a professional, we recommend using a matching tool such as this free one.
-After answering a quick set of questions about you and your circumstances, it’ll connect you with up to three local vetted advisory experts.
+After answering a quick set of questions about you and your circumstances, it’ll connect you with a local, vetted advisory expert.

 Frequently Asked Questions